-Booming urban growth and increased traffic has caused more car accidents in the Stafford Virginia area.
-As a result, we are providing the residents of Loudoun county with information about car accident cases.
-We spend a lot time answering questions about the difference between property damage and injury damage.
+Booming urban growth and increased traffic have caused more car accidents in the Stafford Virginia area.
+As a result, we are providing the residents of Loudoun County with information about car accident cases.
+We spend a lot of time answering questions about the difference between property damage and injury damage.
 If you are trying to settle your own claim, it is important to understand the difference.

-Generally, property damage claims are more straightforward than injury claims.
+Property damage claims are more straightforward than injury claims.
 Injury damages are physical injuries like broken bones, soft tissue damage, or anything you need to visit a doctor for.
-What most people don’t know is that injury claims and property damage claims are totally different.
-Cases involving injuries are generally more complex and the insurance company treats injury claims differently than property damage cases.
+What most people don’t know is that injury claims and property damage claims are different.
+Cases involving injuries are more complex, and the insurance company treats injury claims differently than property damage claims.